-I’ve seen sales reel in a deal because someone was talking about it being competitive to a coworker, who then chimed in that his best friend works at the company and happens to have significant influence.
+I’ve seen sales reel in a deal because someone was talking about it being a competitive sale to a coworker, who then chimed in that his best friend works at the company and happens to have significant influence.

 Those are only two examples, but the list could go on.
-And, I’m sure others have seen these types of “coincidences” happen as well.

 Yesterday, I wrote about overautomation.
 Imagine a company with only a CEO as a person, and everything else automated.
 Can you tell me, “Who do those robots know that can help the company?”

 They only do what they were built to do.
 Nothing more and nothing less.